 Rome is a metropolitan city full of endless things to do and home to incredible historical landmarks like the Colosseum and the Vatican.
 You could spend years in the city and still discover new beautiful places everywhere you go.

-In my opinion, there are three main areas to hit when you’re in Rome: the history, the food and the culture.
-Learning the local culture and customs will make you appreciate the city even more.
-So, how do you balance all of this in just three days in Rome?
+In my opinion, there are three main areas to hit when you’re in Rome: the history, the food, and the culture.
+So, how do you balance all of this in just 3 days in Rome?
 I’ve spent over 10 years of my life in Rome.
 If I were headed to Rome next week for the first time, this is how I would plan my visit.

 Day 1: Arrival Day

-Time to get to your accommodation to drop your luggage and begin your Roman adventure.
-There are a few options for airport transports.
+Next, head to your accommodation to drop off your luggage and begin your Roman adventure.
+There are a few options for airport transfers.
 If you’re on a budget, you can take a train from Fiumicino Airport to the center of Rome.
-If you have ability to book a private transfer, however, that’s my best recommendation.
-Traveling in a climate-controlled, punctual vehicle that will drop you right at the door of your hotel definitely relieves you of the burden of finding your own way to your hotel.
+Of course, taxis and Uber are available as well.
+Uber in Italy can be a bit tricky, but it’s not too hard to figure out.

 I like hotels, but I also like Airbnb.
 Regardless of where you stay, arrange it so you can leave your bags at your hotel or residence upon arrival.
 That should be a non-negotiable for you.
 If that isn’t available, search elsewhere.